 Legal Implications of a Joint Venture

 The geographical locations of the partners and target markets involved will dictate the degree of legal complexity when joint venturing.

 If you both operate in the United States, you will need to sign at least one document: a joint venture agreement.
-Because of the rapid evolution of legislation, I strongly suggest you seek the proper legal advice, rather than using a pre-made template that is readily found on the Internet or in books.
+Due to the rapid evolution of legislation, seek the proper legal advice, rather than using a pre-made template that is readily found on the Internet or in books.